NREL/flasc/docs/overview.md

 This module contains functions that supports importing and processing raw SCADA data files.
-Data is saved in feather format for optimal balance of storage size and load/write speed.
+Data is saved in feather format for optimal balance of storage size and load and write speed.

 Functions include filtering data by wind direction, wind speed an/or TI, deriving the ambient conditions from the upstream turbines, all the while